Uweklaus/homebridge-rcswitch/README.md

 # Configuration

 You can add as many switches as you like.
-You will need to pass the `name`, `systemcode` and `unitcode`.
+You will need to pass the `name`, `id`=unitcode, `pulse` length, the `on` and `off` code as decimal string as received by e.g. RFSniffer in the 433Utils.
-This plugin assumes that you connect the 433Mhz transmitter to GPIO0, this can be changed via the `pin` property.
+This plugin assumes that you connect the 433Mhz transmitter to GPIO0.
-Additional the pulslength of the signal could be changed.
-If you do not specify it will be set to 300 µs.

  ```
  "accessories": [
      {
-       "accessory": "RcSwitch",
+         "accessory": "RcSwitchP",
          "name": "Switch One",
-       "systemcode": "11101",
-       "unitcode": 1,
-       "nPulseLength": 250,
-       "pin": 0
+         "id": "01",
+         "pulse": "250",
+         "on": "5566771",
+         "off": "5577660"
      }
 ]
 ```
 # Remarks

 I added the pulselength feature into this easygoing plugin, because I bought switches at TOOM and they are manufactured by RWE.
-These switches have a normal 1..5 and A..E coding, but were not switchable by this programm.
+These switches have a normal 1..5 and A..E coding, but were not switchable by rcswitch programm.
 But I was able to switch my Brenstuhl switches with the remote of RWE (after coding), but not vice versa.
 So I tried the platform-rcswitch, but this caused troulbe on my PI3.
 (after changing the config, a restart of the homebridge is not enough, the Pi had to be restarted).
-Nevertheless, it was possible to switch both types using a pulselength of 250 to 300 µs.
+Nevertheless, it was possible to switch both types using a pulselength of 250 to 300 ï¿½s.
 In the original homebridge-rcswitch it was not implemented to configure the pulselength.